EngHassanAshraf/django-crm/README.md

 ## Description

-Using Django, PostgreSQL, and JS to make a helpfull Customer Relation Management
+Using Django, PostgreSQL, and JS to make a helpfull Customer Relationship Management